MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-editor-guide-version-2-2.md

 ---
-pageSlug: geometry-dash-editor-guide
+pageSlug: geometry-dash-editor-guide-help-and-information
-title: "Geometry Dash Editor Guide: Version 2.2"
+title: "Geometry Dash Editor Guide: Tips & Tricks"
 desc: The Geometry Dash editor allows you to create whatever you want.
 However, the level editor is somewhat complicated.
 Fortunately, there exists a Geometry Dash Editor Guide to help you learn the editor.
-This article will tell you how to access the editor guide and other useful tips.
+This article will tell you how to access the editor guide and other useful tips and tricks to make using it easier.
 date: 2024-01-19T01:32:41.956Z
 tags:
   - guide